Resources

 To help you navigate this process, look for solution providers who have already done some of the heavy lifting for you!
 For example, ATX Defense, an Austin-based consulting firm focused on serving the defense and national security community, delivers customs tools built upon Google Workspace called CMMC Space.
 ATX Defense is the first certified Google partner to exclusively focus on CMMC compliance for small businesses.

-Pairing ATX Defense CMMC Space with Hypori Halo enables seamless integration, real-time collaboration, from personal mobile devices.
-ATX Defense will manage your entire Google Workspace environment, while Hypori Halo provides secure mobile access without the added expense of managing and securing 2nd mobile devices.
+Pairing ATX Defense CMMC Space with Hypori enables seamless integration and real-time collaboration from personal mobile devices.
+ATX Defense will manage your entire Google Workspace environment, while Hypori provides secure mobile access without the added expense of managing and securing 2nd mobile devices.
 This partnership offers you the most cost-effective and secure solution for using Google Workspace with CUI.

 Ready to ensure your Google Workspace environment is CMMC compliant?
 Learn more about our joint offering with ATX Defense by requesting a demo here.

-*cost savings varies based on the organization, mobile requirements and other factors.
+*cost savings vary based on the organization, mobile requirements, and other factors.

 Recent articles